induwara43/induwara43/README.md

 ## Hi there 👋, my name is Induwara

 🎓 I’m a Computer Science Undergraduate from University of Kelaniya - Sri Lanka
-🌱 I’m currently learning Java, Spring Boot & React
+🌱 I’m currently learning Machine Learning, Data Visualization and Analysis, Java, Spring Boot & React
 📫 How to reach me: induwara43@gmail.com
 😄 Pronouns: He/Him